Beneficial Bacteria for Digestive & Overall Health

 A slightly acidic environment inhibits the growth of undesirable bacteria like salmonella (which causes food poisoning), shigella (which causes diarrhea) and E. coli (which can cause intestinal disease and chronic kidney failure).
 Beneficial bacteria also produce a volatile fatty acid which, along with the acids, makes it difficult for fungus and yeast (like candida) to survive.
 An ideal pH is between 6.7 and 6.9.
 (Learn how to measure your bowel's pH.)

 Some of the byproducts of beneficial bacteria that help create a healthy acidic environment in the colon are acetic and lactic acids.
-This is why eating lactic-acid fermented foods is helpful in solving digestive problems.
+This is why it's helpful to eat lactic-acid fermented foods in solving digestive problems.

 Beneficial Bacteria Normalize Bowel Movements

 Beneficial Bacteria Eliminate Gas Problems and Sweeten Your Breath

 Bad breath (halitosis) is frequently caused when the wrong bacteria take over in the colon and produce foul smelling waste products and excessive gas.
 These gases can be expelled through the digestive tract, or they can be reabsorbed into the blood, released in the lungs, and exhaled.
 All the breath mints in the world won’t correct bad breath caused by a bowel problem.

 Much of the cholesterol produced by the liver is converted into bile acids, which are stored in the gallbladder and used to help digest fats.
 Ultimately these acids end up in the colon where they are either destroyed or excreted in bowel movements.